kubernetes-sigs/cluster-api/CONTRIBUTING.md

 - **Naming**: Did the developer choose clear names for variable, types, methods, functions, etc.?
 - **Comments**: Are the comments clear and useful?
 Do they explain the why rather than what?
 - **Documentation**: Did the developer also update relevant documentation?

+See [Code Review in Cluster API](REVIEWING.md) for a more focused list of review items.

+### Approvals

+Please see the [Kubernetes community document on pull requests](https://git.k8s.io/community/contributors/guide/pull-requests.md) for more information about the merge process.

+- A PR is approved by one of the project maintainers and owners after reviews.
+- Approvals should be the very last action a maintainer takes on a pull request.

 ## Backporting a Patch